Online advertising is huge. And so are ad frauds.

-Companies, such as AppNexus, are providing handy Ads.txt validator tools that simplify the implementation process.
+Companies, such as AppNexus, provide handy Ads.txt validator tools that simplify the implementation process.

 9. Build trust and transparency

-One of the ways to lessen the risks of getting hit by ad fraud is working with trustworthy ad server networks that have a reputation of ones that deliver the goods.
+One of the ways to lessen the risks of getting hit by ad fraud is working with trustworthy ad server networks that have a reputation as ones that deliver the goods.